 Three-year-old Nur has been vomiting for three days, with severe diarrhoea, and now his father watches him, wondering if he waited too long to bring him in.

-Hassan Islail walked all night to bring his young son to a cholera treatment centre at Baidoa.
+Hassan Islail walked all night to bring his young son to a cholera treatment centre at Baidoa, in Somalia.
 He had carried him from his village, 15 kilometres away.

 The clinic is packed with emaciated adults and children with sunken eyes, all groaning in pain.